Land Transport Security Team

 - Docklands Light Railway

 - light rail operators where there is an interchange with the national railway network

 The relevant documents detail both mandatory requirements and best practice standards for the industry.

 All other light ralway systems are subject to the light rail security best practice guidance published on GOV.UK.

 Buses and coaches

-The department does not regulate the bus and coach sector for security, but it does issue recommended security best practice guidance.
-This guidance offers operators a range of options ranging from basic measures to enhancements that they can draw on at times of heightened concern.
+The department does not regulate the bus and coach sector for security, but it has issued best practice guidance.
+This guidance offers operators options ranging from basic measures to enhancements that they can draw on at times of heightened concern.

 Channel Tunnel security